 I choose to open my classroom at 7:00am for an optional one-hour study hall.
 Class begins at 8:00am with TAG time (Time Alone with God).
 The students study their personal devotionals and respond in a journal.
 Immediately after their daily devotional we begin worship.
 Worship is student-led taken from the devotional they read during TAG time.
 Following worship is the Language arts block.

 We write a 5-paragraph essay daily to reinforce writing skills and concepts learned in other subjects like Bible, Social Studies, and Science.
-And yes, this is a Charlie Chaplin Film Festival year!
-Students will learn to write descriptive narrative and then turn their story into a film based on the character of Charlie Chaplin.
-After the grammar and spelling lesson we start math.
+After this, grammar, and spelling lessons we start math.

-The seventh and eighth grade students use different math curriculum but are taught using the same methodologies.
-Students work independently (self-paced) at their individual ability level and they also work together on daily lessons.
+The seventh and eighth grade students follow the Singapore Math curriculum.
+Students work as a class, independently (self-paced) at their individual ability level, and they also work together on daily lessons.
 We make math fun by working in pairs, small groups, playing math games, math computer apps, and weekly challenges.
 After math the students go to PE.

 When students return from PE they find a comfy place to work on their Self-directed Study Research Project.
-In the past students have studied subjects like Photoshop, astronomy, the brain, a deep study of Moses, 3D printing, the Civil War, Desmond Doss, welding, woodworking, baking, calligraphy and more!
+In the past students have chosen to study subjects like Photoshop, astronomy, the brain, computer coding, a deep study of Moses, 3D printing, the Civil War, Desmond Doss, welding, woodworking, baking, calligraphy, the solar system, the elements, and more!
 After SDS we begin our Bible block.

-This year we have an awesome new Bible curriculum!
+This is our second year following an awesome new "Encounter" Bible curriculum!
 Lots of discussions, games, role-play, and fun in store!
 Our students memorize memory verses weekly.
 After Bible we have lunch and recess.
 After recess we start Social Studies.